 Dr. Delgado-Serrano is an Associate Professor at the Department of Agricultural Economics, Sociology, and Policy at the University of Cordoba, Spain.
 Her background as an agriculture engineer is in the social and policy issues of rural areas in Europe and in Latin America.
 Previously, she coordinated a project on Community-based Management of Environmental challenges in Latin America that analysed sustainable governance models for natural resource management in 3 social-ecological systems.
 She is mainly interested in analysing the links between social and natural systems for sustainable development, the human aspects of environmental challenges, and community-based management of natural resources, with an emphasis on the factors that characterize resilience and governance of social-ecological systems.
 Currently, she is working with the Sustainable Land Management Network to analyse changes in land use and the governance models of common lands in several European countries.

 Crisol is a Mexican PhD student from El Colegio de la Frontera Sur, Chetumal.
 Trained as a sociologist, she completed her Masters in Natural Resources and Rural Development studying the public policies of fisheries.
-In her dissertation she conducted a case study of the success of the Vigia Chico lobster cooperative, in the community of Punta Allen located within the Sian Ka’an Biosphere Reserve.
+In her dissertation, she conducted a case study of the success of the Vigia Chico lobster cooperative, in the community of Punta Allen located within the Sian Ka’an Biosphere Reserve.
 She explored the fisheries concession, which is a right-of-use bounded by a protected area.
-In her work she incorporated perspectives from an institutional analysis approach and from political ecology in order to study the system of rights that allows for the sustainable use of resources.
+In her work, she incorporated perspectives from an institutional analysis approach and from political ecology in order to study the system of rights that allow for the sustainable use of resources.
 She used the concept of territoriality, understood as strategies for control over invested resources within a geographic area, thus implying a series of codes and regulations over the use of resources within this territory.
 Now, in her PhD dissertation, she is focusing her attention on the way local communities make use of available public policy to regulate fisheries and how protected areas and fisher concessions impact the fisheries’ success.

 René is a Master of Science student studying Sustainability from the University of Sonora (UNISON) in Mexico.
 He studied Marine Biology at the Monterrey Institute of Technology and Higher Education Guaymas with a specialty in Sustainable Development from UNISON.
-He has experience in aquaculture, small scale commercial fishing and seafood marketing.
-His research focuses on the environmental impact assessment of water jet fishing gear used in the geoduck clam (panopea globosa) fishery in the upper Gulf of California and on designing sustainable management strategies for the fishery.
+He has experience in aquaculture, small-scale commercial fishing, and seafood marketing.
+His research focuses on the environmental impact assessment of water jet fishing gear used in the geoduck clam (Panopea globosa) fishery in the upper Gulf of California and on designing sustainable management strategies for the fishery.

-He reviewed literature and attended presentations and seminars about conservation biology, marine biodiversity and social ecological systems during his internship in the Social Science and Policy Lab at the Duke Marine Lab in summer & autumn of 2014.
+He reviewed literature and attended presentations and seminars about conservation biology, marine biodiversity, and social-ecological systems during his internship in the Social Science and Policy Lab at the Duke Marine Lab in summer & autumn of 2014.
 He also conducted informal interviews with researchers who have worked with impact assessments of marine environments and sustainable management.